The Definitive Cyber Security Guide for Small to Medium Businesses

 - Does your organisation have a cyber security user education and awareness program?

-- Does your organisation perform cyber security audits annually?
+- Do you perform cyber security audits annually?

 - Are all users with access to devices containing or processing sensitive information required to use a unique username and complex password to access these systems?

-- Do all devices with access to sensitive information have access control configured? (ie users only have privileged access to the data they require)
+- Do all devices with access to sensitive information have access control configured? (ie users can only access the data they require)

 - Do all devices with access to sensitive information get scanned for vulnerabilities on a regular basis?